3.26.2012

 The savory, buttery pork scaloppine sat atop a super smooth and creamy wood-fired polenta, circled by flavorful oil, and was paired with a palate-pleasing white: Grillo, Valle dell'Acate, "Zagra," 2010.
 I was definitely pleased with both dishes, finding them flavorful and just the perfect size.

 Unfortunately, we had to cut our evening out short when my friend received a call from her boyfriend.
-He and a friend were locked out on the back deck and had no way of getting back in the apartment and out to the basketball games they had tickets for that evening.
+He and a friend were locked out on the back deck and had no way of getting back in the apartment and out to the basketball game they had tickets for that evening.

 This was no problem for Blue Room.
 They simply packed up our desserts to go.
 We brought them back to my friend's apartment and ate them there.
 They traveled surprisingly well too (though these photos don't do them justice).